-Now if~$y\in Z$, then~$(f_1,\ldots, f_n)$ generates fiberwise~$\sch I$ as an ideal sheaf at~$y$ if and only if~$D$ is fiberwise exact at~$y$, and~$(f_1,\ldots,f_n)$ is fiberwise regular at~$y$ if and only if every~$h_i$ is fiberwise injective at~$y$.
-Therefore assertion 1) comes from th.~\ref{theorelex}.
+of coherent sheaves on $Y$.
+Let $y$ be a point of $Z$.
+The family $(f_1,\ldots, f_n)$ generates $\mathscr I$ fiberwise as an ideal sheaf at~$y$ if and only if~$D$ is fiberwise exact at~$y$, and~$(f_1,\ldots,f_n)$ is fiberwise regular at~$y$ if and only if every~$h_i$ is fiberwise injective at~$y$.
+Therefore assertion (1) comes from Theorem \ref{thm-fiberwise-exact}.